-1) In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of this Ordinance, may be subject

-- A violation of this Ordinance by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
+- In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of this Ordinance, may be subject to removal from office, discipline, or discharge by the County. - 2) A violation of this Ordinance by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
 The County Administrator shall inform the Committee of any substantiated violation and disciplinary action taken within a reasonable time. - 3) Any Board Member who violates any provision of this Ordinance may be subject to censure by the County Board.